 Level 2.
 At the same time, individual projects can be enormous, sometimes larger than a whole country’s GDP, with immense complexities.
 There is thus another block of corruption issues at this ‘Project level’.

 Terminology note: For brevity we often refer to this sector review as ‘Construction’ rather than the full title of ‘Construction, Public Works and Infrastructure’.

 The originating author of this sector review is Mark Pyman.
 Additional contributions have been made by Neill Stansbury; Peter Matthews; Hamish Goldie-Scott; and John Bray.

 1. Ministry-level corruption and reform

 Similarly, a 2016 analysis by the Hertie School of Governance in Germany concludes that the way in which infrastructure policy is governed has more impact in reducing corruption than ‘traditional’ measures such as tight regulation.
-They identify four key reasons for poor infrastructure performance – Analytical capacity, Delivery, Regulation and Coordination.
+They identify four key reasons for infrastructure corruption and poor infrastructure performance – Analytical Capacity, Delivery, Regulation and Coordination.
 They point most of all to insufficient coordination across government as the major reason for both poor efficiency and corruption.

 Reform measures that the Ministry can take to prevent or address these are:

 - The government/agency makes a policy to commit to transparency throughout the whole construction cycle and establishes a team and structure to action this.
 This will include commitment to ‘open contracting’

 - Creating clarity in the ministry organisational structures and processes and in relevant agencies